jcnelson/poxl/citycoin-prd.md

 ### Trading and Open Markets

-The CityCoins can be listed and available for trading on centralized and decentralized exchanges.
+CityCoins is an open source project and any CityCoin can be listed and available for trading on centralized and decentralized exchanges at any time after mining has begun.

 ### Usability